A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 Located in a restored 1930s art deco building, formerly a U.S. post office, the Frist hosts new exhibits every six to eight weeks showcasing regional and international artists.
 We Shall Overcome: Civil Rights and the Nashville Press, 1957-1968 runs until Oct.
 14, and is an impactful timeline of black-and-white photographs depicting African American civil rights in Nashville.

-Opening in 2019, the museum will be the first of its kind to focus on African American contributions to more than 50 musical genres, and celebrate the faces behind southern gospel, country, jazz and more.
+Opened 2019, the museum was the first of its kind to focus on African American contributions to more than 50 musical genres, and celebrate the faces behind southern gospel, country, jazz and more.
 Inside, the Rivers of Rhythm Pathway will take visitors on a journey from the time of Southern gospel to modern-day hip hop and blues.

 Around 20 art galleries line this one-block historic district in downtown Nashville, which attracts about 1,000 people during its monthly art walk.
 The Arts Company, a massive contemporary gallery, is the cornerstone of the area, opening in 1996 with the vision of creating a space to exhibit livable, affordable art.